- What is Majestic SEO?(play video)

 - Majestic SEO flows these metrics through internal, as well as external links.
 Early trials suggest this technique provides a more thorough model for the basis of calculation.

-- How often do you update your Flow Metrics?
+- How often does Majestic update each of the Flow Metrics?

-- We fully recalculate our Flow Metrics on every index update.
+- We fully recalculate each of the Flow Metrics on every index update.

 - Are Flow Metrics a replacement for ACRank?